VAlgoLang/valgolang.github.io/source/python_library.rst

 Building Blocks
 ----------------
-The visualisation of data structures are built on top of the following building blocks.
+The visualisation of data structures is built on top of the following building blocks.
 Feel free to reuse them if you wish to add your own data structure visualisation!

 Initial Structure
 ^^^^^^^^^^^^^^^^^